Call for Proposals - 2022 Higher EDquity Symposium

-The Kentucky Council on Postsecondary Education (CPE), in partnership with Western Kentucky University, is pleased to host the 2021 Higher EDquity Symposium November 15-16, 2021.
+The Kentucky Council on Postsecondary Education (CPE), in partnership with Northern Kentucky University, is pleased to host the 2022 Higher EDquity Symposium November 14–15, 2022.

-CPE invites session proposals that will work for either in-person or virtual presentations that consider:
+CPE invites proposals for one-hour sessions that consider:

 - Save this form to your computer's file system.